 Set reminders with inventory management software

-Using a modern inventory app like Sortly, you can set custom reminders for critical dates, such as upcoming preventative maintenance or warranty ends.
-You can also record or link to your maintenance schedule in each item’s details.
+With Sortly inventory management software, you can set alerts for critical maintenance and repair dates, such as upcoming preventative maintenance or warranty ends.
+That way you’ll get a reminder sent straight to your email or in the Sortly app letting you know when it’s time for equipment repair.
+You can also record or link to your maintenance schedule in each item’s details and attach relevant documents such as warranties and maintenance records.

 About Sortly